startup-public-repo/eks-infra-setup/.github/ISSUE_TEMPLATE/ci-cd-pipeline.md

 - [x] Logs or screenshots are included for troubleshooting (if applicable).
 - [x] The issue title is descriptive and concise.

----

-### Thank you for your contribution!

----

-Feel free to adjust or expand this issue as per your specific requirements.
-Let me know if you need any further refinements! 🚀